stanjdev/FE-practice-ramp-1/README.md

 # FE Practice 7/27/24

 ## To-do:
-[] left and right buttons should move card in carousel one offsetWidth each
+[x] left and right buttons should move card in carousel one offsetWidth at a time

-[] clicking and dragging card in carousel should move it
+[x] clicking and dragging card in carousel should move it

 [] Fix the tic tac toe game logic. sometimes when last move and win, it says "tie"